LaurenMusante/lunchwith/README.md

 ## Setup/Installation Requirements

-PAGE CONTENT IS NOT UP AND RUNNING YET 12/6/19

 _Clone [this repository](https://github.com/LaurenMusante/lunchwith) to your desktop.
 Navigate to the root directory in your command line, then run "npm install" to install all packages and plug-ins required.
 Once this step is complete, run "npm run start" in your command line, and then alt-click on " http://localhost:3000/" if the page doesn't open automatically.
 Alternatively, you can copy " http://localhost:3000/" into your browser to view the page._

 ## Known Bugs